QRWells/Hammer-OS/README.md

 # Hammer-OS
-Hammer OS is an operating system for x86-64.
+Hammer OS is a toy operating system for x86-64.